ann-xvii/filmography/README.md

 - https://filmography.herokuapp.com/graph

 I've created a visualization of a few nodes to demonstrate connectivity.
 Click on a node for more information.
 Click to drag, double click to zoom.
 Two fingers on trackpad, move up or down to zoom.
-The `/movies` and `/talent` links are hardcoded with initial values, but can be used to query a known id (for example, Christopher Nolan, id 525, can be retrieved with `https://filmography.herokuapp.com/talent/525`, and
+The `/movies` and `/talent` endpoints are hardcoded with initial values, but can be used to query a known id (for example, Christopher Nolan, id 525, can be retrieved with `https://filmography.herokuapp.com/talent/525`, and
 The Dark Knight, id 155, can be retrieved with `https://filmography.herokuapp.com/movies/155`).

-I used data from the [Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset), movies_metadata.csv, credits.csv, ratings.csv.
-Database was Postgresql.
+I used data from the [Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset), movies_metadata.csv, credits.csv, ratings.csv and selected Postgresql as a database.

 I created the following tables:
 - crew